 It’s uncertain precisely when William A. Whitehead entered the Academy, yet his few years there fall squarely within the period of Andrew Smith’s administration.
 Classmates or friends of Whitehead numbered among Smith’s boarders, but as Whitehead’s home stood just a few blocks from the school he had no need of lodging.
 Nor was he counted among Smith’s pupils, as his father enrolled him not in “the Languages” (centered on classical Greek and Latin) but in the “English” department, the jurisdiction of Andrew Smith’s son James.

 More than his impervious brogue, James Smith’s tyrannical habits made him legendary.
-The tawse, a three-tail leather strap normally used on the open palm or bare shins, was his standard accessory and “an ever present terror to the whole school.”
-But, Whitehead says, these punishments were usually deserved: pupils who escaped the wrath of “Jamie” did so by their cunning more than their good conduct.
+The three-tail leather strap, known in Scotland as a tawse and normally used on the open palm or bare shins, was “Jamie’s” standard accessory and “an ever present terror to the whole school.”
+But, Whitehead says, these punishments were usually deserved: pupils who escaped did so by cunning more than good conduct.
 Even Whitehead confessed that his behavior was far from innocent, though he avoided a whipping by ingratiating himself with his teacher.
-More than once, when the strap had “mysteriously been spirited away,” Smith sent him to a nearby leather worker for a replacement, “which, upon presentation, he would playfully try on me.”2
+More than once, when the strap had “mysteriously been spirited away,” Smith sent him to a nearby leather worker for a replacement, “which, upon presentation, he would playfully try on me.”3

 Described by Whitehead as “an old gentleman” of whom “all the boys stood greatly in awe,” Samuel Baldwin was only in his sixties when Whitehead entered the Academy.
-This veneration should be ascribed less to his age (although he would live on, a bachelor, past his 95th year) than to his Revolutionary associations and advanced learning.
-He had himself operated a classical school for many years in Charleston, and now served Newark Academy as a devoted trustee.
+Such veneration must be ascribed less to his age (although he would live on, a bachelor, past his 95th year) than to his Revolutionary associations and advanced learning.
+Having himself operated a classical school for many years in Charleston, he now served Newark Academy as a devoted trustee.

-At one of the semiannual examinations Baldwin, who surely knew young Whitehead was distantly related to him by marriage, spoke up: “his long finger pointed at me,” he repeated a word the boy had parsed as a noun.
+At one of the semiannual examinations Baldwin, who surely knew young Whitehead was distantly related to him by marriage, spoke up.
+With “his long finger pointed at me,” he repeated a word the boy had parsed as a noun.
 “Why is it a noun?” he asked.
 The lad stood in silent terror.
-“If he had asked me what was the rule describing nouns, I might have repeated it, as learnt from the book.”7 Alas, “Jamie” Smith’s drilling had not prepared him to say any more.
+“If he had asked me what was the rule describing nouns, I might have repeated it, as learnt from the book.”8 Alas, “Jamie” Smith’s drilling had prepared him to say no more.

 Copyright © 2019 Gregory J. Guderian

 “Childhood and youth of W. A. Whitehead 1810-1830.”
 A transcription of this memoir is held by the Florida History Department, Monroe County Public Library, Key West, Florida, and by the P. K. Yonge Library of Florida, George A. Smathers Libraries, University of Florida; page 8 of the transcription contains the references.
-The Academy’s fee structure was announced with Andrew Smith’s appointment in Centinel of Freedom (Newark, N.J.)
+The Academy’s fee structure was announced, together with Andrew Smith’s appointment, in The centinel of freedom (Newark, N.J.)
 24 November 1818 3:4.

 “Childhood and youth” 10-11.